Executive Director, Black River Innovation Campus (BRIC)

 Ability to manage multiple priorities with competing deadlines.

-Proven leadership and management experience including managing across the organization from board members to inexperienced start-up team members to encourage the success of each entity.
+Proven leadership and management experience including managing across the organization from board members to building a new team capable of executing on a mission.

 Experience interfacing with executive leadership, including sophisticated boards and stakeholders.